Community Business Data

 Local Education Program Completion

 Having an educated workforce is important.
 To ensure that our local institutions are providing the appropriate workforce, we have included the number of local completions divided by their programs.
-The four institutions of higher education less than a 20 minute drive from Elizabethton combined graduated 5,037 students during the 2013-2014 school year.
+The five institutions of higher education less than a 20-minute drive from Elizabethton combined graduated 6,680 students.

 Source: National Center for Education Statistics

-Elizabethton and Carter County are highly competative when it comes to labor costs.
-Labor costs are commonly the most expensive part of any business, but Elizabethton's low cost of living, labor costs remain lower here than in other parts of Tennessee and the nation.
+Elizabethton and Carter County are highly competitive when it comes to labor costs.
+Labor costs are commonly the most expensive part of any business, but because of Elizabethton's low cost of living, labor costs remain lower here than in other parts of Tennessee and the nation.

 Back to Top